jaydorsey/env_compare/README.md

 Then, you can use the `ec` command

-Create a file showing differences between 2 or more heroku applications:
+Create a file showing **differences** between 2 or more heroku applications:

     ec diff heroku-app-name1 heroku-app-name2 heroku-app-name3

+Show **all** environment variables between 2 or more heroku applications:

+    ec diff --all heroku-app-name1 heroku-app-name2 heroku-app-name3

 ## Development